 Tench is an invasive fish native to Europe and western Asia.
 It was introduced across the United States in the late 19th century for use as a food and sport fish.
-Tench were brought to a Quebec fish farm illegally in 1986 and escaped into the Richelieu River, a tributary of the St. Lawrence River.
-The fish could enter Ontario waters if it spreads to the St. Lawrence, or it could spread from the Mississippi River watershed through the Great Lakes.
-It could also be mistaken for some baitfish species and brought to Ontario as live bait.
+Tench were brought illegally to a Quebec fish farm in 1986 and escaped into the Richelieu River; a tributary of the St. Lawrence River.
+Given the appearance of the fish, especially in its juvenile state, it could also be introduced through being mistakenly identified as some baitfish species and brought to Ontario as live bait.

 Tench prefer lakes and slow-moving waterways with abundant vegetation and muddy bottoms.
-A bottom-feeding fish, it eats shellfish such as snails, and insect larvae.
-Tench can live in water with low levels of oxygen, and in water temperatures from 0°C to 24°C.
+As a benthic, or bottom-feeding fish, it eats shellfish such as snails as well as insect larvae.
+Tench can live in water with low levels of oxygen and prefer temperatures from 0°C to 24°C.

-Tench are not yet known to be in Ontario.
-In Canada the fish is found only in the Columbia watershed in British Columbia and the Richelieu River in Quebec.
+In Canada, the Tench is established in the Columbia watershed in British Columbia and the Richelieu River in Quebec.
+However, recent monitoring has led to captures in the St. Lawrence River near Bainsville, ON and the fish has been observed as far south as Prince Edward County near Belleville, ON.
 It is well established in the United States, particularly in the Mississippi River watershed.

 How to Identify Tench

-- Tench are usually 20 to 25 centimetres long, with a deep, but thin, body.
+- Tench are usually 20 to 25 cm long, with a deep, but thin, body.

-- The body is dark olive to pale golden tan above, with a white to bronze belly and a bright reddish-orange eye.
+- The body is dark olive to a pale golden-tan above, with a white to bronze belly and a bright reddish-orange eye.